-Requirements for Dean's Scholarship Recipients Recipients will be required to share their experiences abroad, either by posting photos on Gallatin Global’s social media sites and/or giving a brief presentation to students at a Gallatin Global information session.
+Follow-up Requirements Dean's Scholarship recipients will be required to share their experiences abroad.
+Examples include blogging for Gallatin Global’s blog site and giving a brief presentation to students at a Gallatin Global information session.

 Non-NYU Financial Aid

-See the following for information on non-NYU scholarships, fellowships, and fundraising ideas:
+See the following for information on additional scholarships, fellowships, and fundraising ideas: